 Captivating a B2B audience is more complex.
 While people are hungry for social media content, effective B2B social media marketing is about more than posting content regularly.

-To resonate with your target audience and build brand awareness, you need a strategy that’s packed with unique content and tailored for each platform.
+To resonate with your target audience and build brand awareness, you need a strategy that’s packed with engaging content and tailored for each platform.

 - Understand your audience